 Native prairie plants can act as a sponge and slow soil runoff from rain.
-Research from Iowa State University shows planting dense, diverse and deep-rooted strips of prairie next to corn and soybean fields has environmental benefits.
+Research from Iowa State University shows planting dense, diverse and deep-rooted strips of prairie next to corn and soybean fields has environmental benefits (Schulte et al., 2017).

-Sand County Foundation is working with six farmers to demonstrate how prairie filter strips work on Wisconsin farms of varying soil types, typographies and management styles.
+Sand County Foundation is working with farmers to demonstrate how prairie filter strips work on Wisconsin farms of varying soil types, topography, and management.

 SCF's prairie strip efforts began in 2017, with the implementation of six demonstration sites funded through the North Central Region Sustainable Agriculture Research & Education (SARE) program.
 Together with the University of Wisconsin’s Center for Integrated Agricultural Systems, Iowa State University, and American Farmland Trust, we are advancing this work into other Midwestern states.